melodiaz23/learning-js/README.md

 With query selector is also possible to use a CSS selector.

     document.querySelectorAll(<CSS selector>);
-> Takes any CSS selector (e.g. '#some-id', '.some-class' or 'div p.some-class') and returns all matching elements in the DOM as a static (non-live) NodeList.
+> Takes any CSS selector (e.g. '#some-id', '.some-class' or 'div p.some-class') and returns all matching elements in the DOM as a static (non-live) *NodeList*.
 Returns and empty NodeList if no matching element could be found.

     document.querySelectorAll('.the-class')
     // Is use if we want to have all matching items.